Supreme Court Leaves NC Absentee Ballot Deadline at Nov. 12

-The Supreme Court will allow absentee ballots in North Carolina to be received and counted up to nine days after Election Day, in a win for Democrats.
+The Supreme Court will allow absentee ballots in North Carolina to be received and counted up to nine days after Election Day.

 The justices, by a 5-3 vote Wednesday, refused to disturb a decision by the State Board of Elections to lengthen the period from three to nine days because of the coronavirus pandemic, pushing back the deadline to Nov.
 12. The board's decision was part of a legal settlement with a union-affiliated group.